hkam7/webdev/README.md

 asked gemini for help

-apparently the links are case sensitive so I'm changing that
+apparently the links are case sensitive so I'm changing that and now it works

+favicon and other things above later on but now just basics maybe add a subcribe to weekly learnings